dev-aditya/dev-aditya/README.md

 - 📜 I'm interested in Physics 🔭, Mathematics 📐 and Data Analysis 📊.

-- 🌱 I’m currently learning **Julia, Data Analysis** and some other random stuff.
+- 🌱 I’m currently learning **Data Analysis** and some other random stuff.

 - 👨‍💻 You can find my projects at [https://github.com/dev-aditya](https://github.com/dev-aditya)